MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-endpoint-storage-event-hub.md

 ---
-title: Create an endpoint to resources used by data connections, such as Event Hub and Storage
+title:Create a private or service endpoint to resources used by data connections, such as Event Hub and Storage
 description: Learn how to enable a private or service endpoint to resources used by data connections, such as Event Hub and Storage
 author: orspod
 ms.author: orspodek